RichiePalma/CoderRichie/README.md

 ## What is the quality of the files?

 To beggin with, the author of this repository is starting programming from 0%, so for a professional programmer this may actually look unprofessional and low quality.
-Yet, each code accomplishes it's purpose.
+Yet, each code accomplishes its purpose.